PX4/PX4-user_guide/en/sim_gazebo_classic/multi_vehicle_simulation_gazebo.md

 For each simulated vehicle, the following is required:

-* **Gazebo model**: This is defined as `xacro` file in `PX4-Autopilot/Tools/simulation/gazebo/sitl_gazebo/models/rotors_description/urdf/<model>_base.xacro` see [here](https://github.com/PX4/PX4-SITL_gazebo/tree/02060a86652b736ca7dd945a524a8bf84eaf5a05/models/rotors_description/urdf).
+* **Gazebo Classic model**: This is defined as `xacro` file in `PX4-Autopilot/Tools/simulation/gazebo/sitl_gazebo/models/rotors_description/urdf/<model>_base.xacro` see [here](https://github.com/PX4/PX4-SITL_gazebo/tree/02060a86652b736ca7dd945a524a8bf84eaf5a05/models/rotors_description/urdf).
   Currently, the model `xacro` file is assumed to end with **base.xacro**.
-  This model should have an argument called  `mavlink_udp_port` which defines the UDP port on which gazebo will communicate with PX4 node.
+  This model should have an argument called  `mavlink_udp_port` which defines the UDP port on which Gazebo Classic will communicate with PX4 node.
   The model's `xacro` file will be used to generate an `urdf` model that contains UDP port that you select.
   To define the UDP port, set the `mavlink_udp_port` in the launch file for each vehicle, see [here](https://github.com/PX4/PX4-Autopilot/blob/4d0964385b84dc91189f377aafb039d10850e5d6/launch/multi_uav_mavros_sitl.launch#L37) as an example.